reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 ### Task 7: Visualize your data

-You can easily visualize the data in either a single query or in your data warehouse.
-Before you visualize, hide columns and/or tables that aren't friendly to report designers.
+In this task, you will visualize your data from a single query or your data warehouse to gain insights and present findings effectively.
+Before creating visualizations, it's important to hide any columns or tables that may clutter the report and are not user-friendly for report designers.

 1. In the **Explorer** pane, select the **Model** view.